3manuek/3manuek.github.io/_posts/2016-09-25-RDS-pg-stat-ramdisk-size-on-RDS.markdown

 ---
 layout: post
-title:  "RDS pg-stat-ramdisk-size new feature and estimations"
+title:  "PostgreSQL RDS pg-stat-ramdisk-size new feature and its calculations"
 date:   2016-09-25
 description: If you are using RDS, you want to read this. tags : [PostgreSQL, RDS]